ClaytonIndustries/WSANative/Source/Assets/WSANative/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Basics - all functions listed below have detailed comments in the code

-***All the functions below except the Dispatcher, Image and Serialisation functions will only work once you build a Windows Store Solution - however they are safe to use in the editor***
+***All the functions except the Dispatcher, Image and Serialisation functions will only work once you build a Windows Store Solution - however they are safe to use in the editor***
-***Banner and Interstitial Ads as well as Maps, Facebook, Feedback Hub, Input and Twitter require additional setup - please see the website for details***
+***Banner and Interstitial Ads require additional setup - please see the website for details***